Keyfactor/sectigo-certmanager-cagateway/README.md

 # Sectigo Certificate Manager

+Sectigo Certificate Manager is a private certificate authority designed for enterprise use.
+The Sectigo Gateway enables the following certificate authority management functions via Keyfactor Command: Enrollment of new certificates, Revocation of existing certificates, and Synchronization of previously issued certificates.

+#### Integration status: Production - Ready for use in production environments.

+## About the Keyfactor AnyGateway CA Connector

+This repository contains an AnyGateway CA Connector, which is a plugin to the Keyfactor AnyGateway.
+AnyGateway CA Connectors allow Keyfactor Command to be used for inventory, issuance, and revocation of certificates from a third-party certificate authority.

+# Sectigo Certificate Manager
 ## Ca-gateway

 Sectigo Certificate Manager is a private certificate authority designed for enterprise use.
 The Sectigo Gateway enables the following certificate authority management functions via Keyfactor Command: Enrollment of new certificates, Revocation of existing certificates, and Synchronization of previously issued certificates.